Ezra Koenig

-Ezra Michael Koenig (/ˌkeɪnɪɡ/ KAY-nig; born April 8, 1984) is an American musician, singer-songwriter, producer, and internet radio personality.
-He is best known as the lead vocalist, guitarist, and primary songwriter of indie rock band Vampire Weekend.
+Ezra Michael Koenig (/ˌkeɪnɪɡ/ KAY-nig; born April 8, 1984) is an American musician, record producer, and radio personality.
+He is the lead vocalist, guitarist, and primary songwriter of indie rock band Vampire Weekend.
 Additionally, Koenig is the creator of the Netflix animated comedy series Neo Yokio and also hosts the Apple Music radio talk show Time Crisis with Ezra Koenig.
-Time Crisis is airing its eighth season, as of 2022.
+Time Crisis is airing its tenth season, as of 2024.